mui/material-ui/docs/data/material/experimental-api/css-variables/css-variables.md

 With these variables, you can inject a theme into your app's stylesheet _at build time_ to apply the user's selected settings before the whole app is rendered.
 This solves the problem of dark-mode SSR flickering; lets you provide your users with multiple themes beyond light and dark; and offers a better debugging experience overall, among other benefits.

-A while ago, we added an experimental API to the System package meant to allow styling the components with CSS variables.
+Previously, these CSS variables were only available as an experimental API in the MUI System package.
-We want now to take it one step further and utilize it in one of the Material UI components.
+Now they are ready for experimental use with Material UI components.

 ## Usage